-The final outturn shows a surplus of £10.329m which has been transferred to HRA reserves.
-This is a significant improvement compared to the original version of the draft accounts for 2019/20 due to the reversal of charges previously made from the General Fund to the HRA (of £10.173m - see Note 43 for details).
+The final outturn shows a surplus of £0.157m which has been transferred to HRA reserves.
+The variances to budget that are on-going will be included in the budget planning for 2020/21.
 Capital expenditure totalled £51.375m.
 This was partly funded by using the Majors Repairs Reserve balance of £1.929m

-Table 3 below shows the level of HRA balances and reserves for the last 3 years:
+Table 3 below shows he level of HRA balances and reserves for the last 3 years: